 Give a Head Massage Like a Professional

 A head massage is a great way to help promote relaxation using reflexology points on the skull.
 Massaging the head properly may seem a bit daunting.
 In fact, you may not even know why people may like to receive a head massage.
-This article will show you how, and take you through each of the steps so that you can perform your own head massage like a professional.
+This article will show you how, and take you through each step so you can perform your own head massage like a professional.

-Read on for the details, and don't forget to watch the video guide at the end of this article to see these steps in action.
+Read on for the details, and don't forget to watch the video guide at the end of this article to watch the head massage technique in action.

 - 1 About Giving a Professional Head Massage

-- 2 Steps to Give a Professional Head Massage
+- 2 Steps to Giving a Professional Head Massage

 About Giving a Professional Head Massage

-Giving a professional head massage is all about the stroke of your hands against the person's head and proper movement as you move from one part of the scalp to the other.
+Giving a professional head massage is all about the stroke of your hands against the person's head and proper movements as you move from one section of the scalp to another.

-Always remember that a firm pressure should be applied when giving a head massage.
+Always apply a firm pressure when giving a head massage.
 Strokes should be slow moving and transition well into the next area to be massage seamlessly.
 You don't want to jump around.
 If you are massaging the base of the skull don't suddenly move your hands to the front hairline.
 Instead, gradually with firm oblong circular strokes work your way to the front hairline.
 Try to maintain contact at all times.

-- Can help to increase mobility of the neck joints
+- Helps increase mobility of the neck joints.

 - Ayurdevic hair oil - if you don't have any, you can make your own Ayurdevic hair oil at home

-- 1Lay or sit the person down.Have the individual lay or sit down in a comfortable position.Advertisement
+- 1Have the individual lay or sit down in a comfortable position.Get the person comfortable.

 Video Instructions for Professional Head Massage